California Golden Bears: Field hockey

 Cal was a member of the Northern Pacific Field Hockey Conference (NorPac) from the league's founding in 1982 until its demise at the end of the 2014 season.
 The four NorPac members from California (Cal, Pacific, Stanford, and UC Davis) became single-sport members of the America East Conference starting with the 2015 season.
+Cal and Stanford would move their women's field hockey programs to the ACC with most other varsity sports in 2024.

 The California Golden Bears women's hockey team have an NCAA Division I Tournament record of 1–10 through ten appearances.